AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 - */currect_pose* publishes the robot’s instantaneous pose—x, y, and theta.
 In this setup, the ESP32 acts as the publisher, while the Raspberry Pi subscribes to the topic to use the data for localization and decision-making.

 - */desired_theta* publishes the desired steering angle, calculated using the *VFH algorithm* (more on that later).
 Here, the Raspberry Pi is the publisher, and the ESP32 subscribes to receive and forward the command to the motor controller.

-## Vector Field Histogram (VFH)

-I'm not going to explain what [Vector Field Histogram](https://www.mathworks.com/help/nav/ug/vector-field-histograms.html) is—that's outside the scope of this repo.
-Instead, I’ll focus on why I chose to use it.

-Normally, when designing an autonomous system, a few familiar names immediately pop into your head—*SLAM, A⁎, RRT⁎*, and so on.
-These are the classics of autonomous navigation, and for good reason—they’re powerful and widely used.

-Unfortunately, these algorithms weren’t the right fit.
-The biggest issue was scalability.
-Depending on your hardware, mapping and localizing in a small 25-square-meter room using SLAM might take on average a second or two—which is fine.
-But scale that up to a 1km by 1km environment, and the localization delay becomes impractical.
-The computational load grows rapidly, and real-time performance starts to fall apart.
-In short, these algorithms are powerful, but they’re not designed for lightweight, fast-response systems like the one I was building.
-That’s exactly where Vector Field Histogram came to the rescue.
-It’s much simpler, faster, and way more resource-friendly—perfect for local navigation without the overhead of full-scale mapping.

-The [VFH models](Models/vector-field-histogram-VFH) can be found under the Models directory.
-There are three main models: one for navigating from [start to goal](Models/vector-field-histogram-VFH/final_model.slx), another for moving between [consecutive waypoints](Models/vector-field-histogram-VFH/final_model_waypoints.slx), and a third that was just used for [testing](Models/vector-field-histogram-VFH/vfh_testing.slx).
-Each model represents a different stage of development, so feel free to dive in and see what works best for your setup.

 ## Repository Breakdown